 - Incubation period: a few hours to several days

-- Sudden onset of high fever, chills, headache, muscle/joint aches, fatigue, and malaise
+- Sudden onset of high fever, chills, headache, arthralgia, myalgia, fatigue, and malaise

 - Patients often develop acute bronchitis with a cough that is usually dry but may produce small amounts of clear or blood-tinged sputum.

 - Hypotension and bradycardia are common (especially among women and older patients)

 - RT-PCR: preferred diagnostic tool for the detection of influenza virus infection in both outpatients and hospitalized patients

 - Rapid antigen test: should only be used if more sensitive diagnostics (e.g., RT-PCR) are not available

 - Antipyretics and analgesia (e.g., acetaminophen) to decrease fever

 - Antitussives; (e.g., dextromethorphan) to relieve dry cough.

 - Patients with severe disease or patients at risk of developing complications (see “Complications” below)

 - Sometimes considered if there is a high suspicion of early disease (e.g., prodromal symptoms and recent exposure)